-The foot is a complex part of the body made up of about thirty small bones.
-The joints and bones in a foot, just like an ankle, can be significantly injured and require precise treatment to regain function once again.
+The foot is an intricate part of the body made up of about thirty small bones.
+The joints and bones in afoot, just like an ankle, can be significantly injured and require precise treatment to regain function once again.
 Toe, foot, or heel fractures, ligament damage, joint dislocation or broken toe bones are just a few of the most common foot injuries that require treatment from an orthopedic doctor.

 Orthopedic doctors will recommend rest and cold therapy treatment for less severe injuries.
 While orthopedic doctors first try to move forward with less invasive treatment options, more extensive injuries may require surgery.

 Whatever injury your body has sustained, rest assured our expert orthopedic doctors at AICA Orthopedics can help.
 Call today or find a location near you to schedule a consultation and move forward with the very best in care.